-Xiaomi Mi Sphere 3.5K panoramic camera, also known as the Xiaomi 360 camera, or Mijia 360 camera, has had many improvements since it was first released.
-Here is an updated review of the Xiaomi 360 camera, which has become one of my favorite 360 cameras for its excellent image quality and incredible image stabilization.
+Xiaomi Mi Sphere panoramic camera, also known as the Xiaomi 360 camera, or Mijia 360 camera, has had many improvements since it was first released.
+Here is an updated review of the Xiaomi 360 camera, which has become one of my favorite 360 cameras for its excellent image quality, especially for 360 photos, and its image stabilization.
 UPDATE: see my new 2018 review video for the Mi Sphere!
 October 16, 2018 update: Mac stitcher now available!

 Table of contents: